 Updating a disk

-After you create a disk, you can:
+After creating a disk, you can:

 - Change the disk name and description.